 A nostalgic, economical and easy recipe that feeds the whole family.
 These easy sloppy joe recipe is hearty, savory and have the best flavor!

 This is one of those dishes that almost everyone grew up eating.
 It may not be the prettiest, but it sure is delicious.
 It was a childhood favorite in our house, as well as meatloaf, chicken pot pie and pot roast.

 This sloppy joe recipe was always a childhood favorite.
 There’s just something about family time and sloppy joes!
-It’s a classic 30-minute meal that’s super economical and easy to feed the whole family.
+It’s a classic 30-minute meal like easy salisbury steaks that’s super economical and easy to feed the whole family.
 My kids love this meal as well as goulash recipe!